Ouzo is a celebrated anise-flavoured alcoholic spirit from Greece. In this guide, you will learn everything you need to know about Greek Ouzo:

 Similar Drinks & Ouzo Substitutes

-Ouzo’s closest relatives are Balkan or Turkish raki and Middle Eastern arak.
+Ouzo’s closest relatives are Turkish raki and Middle Eastern arak.
 These anise-flavoured drinks follow a similar process but often use pomace as the alcoholic base.
+Bear in mind that Balkan raki is often somewhat different and continues to use the historical name as outlined in our history section above.

 However, they tend to be harder to find than Greek ouzo.
 If you’re looking for something similar to ouzo, consider Italian sambuca instead.